-For the Financial Year 2024-25, Financial Results will be announced as per the following tentative schedule:
+For the Financial Year 2025-26, Financial Results will be announced as per the following tentative schedule:

-First Quarter Financial Results Second week of August 2024 Second Quarter Financial Results Second week of November 2024 Third Quarter Financial Results Second week of February 2025 Fourth Quarter and Year End Financial Results Fourth week of May 2025 iii.
+First Quarter Financial Results August 2025 Second Quarter Financial Results November 2025 Third Quarter Financial Results February 2026 Fourth Quarter and Year End Financial Results May 2026 iii.
 Dates of Book Closure iv.
 Dividend Payment Date

-The Register of Members and the Share Transfer Books of the Company will remain closed from Saturday, August 3, 2024 to Friday, August 9, 2024 (both days inclusive) for the purpose of Dividend and Annual General Meeting.
+The Share Transfer Books of the Company will remain closed from Saturday, August 2, 2025 to Friday, August 8, 2025 (both days inclusive) for the purpose of the Dividend and Annual General Meeting.

-The dividend, as recommended by the Board of Directors, if declared at the 36th Annual General Meeting will be paid from on or after August 20, 2024 to those Members whose names appears in the Register of Members of the Company and whose names appears in the list of Beneficial Owners furnished by National Securities Depository Limited ("NSDL") and Central Depository Services (India) Limited ("CDSL") as on Friday, August 2, 2024 being the record date.
+The Board of Directors have recommended a final dividend of Rs.5/- per equity share of face value of Rs.
+10/- each, for approval of Members at the 37th AGM.
+The final dividend, if approved by the Members, would be paid within 30 days of AGM to those Members whose names appear in the Register of Members of the Company or in the list of Beneficial Owners furnished by National Securities Depository Limited ("NSDL") and Central Depository Services (India) Limited ("CDSL") as on close of business hours on August 1, 2025.